patr1ckk1m/IS445-545/Setpu Dev Tools.md

 # 5. Create Google Cloud Platform Account
 Read GCP document https://cloud.google.com/docs/ to create your account.
 You need a Gmail account to use GCP services.

-For billing, you can either start a free trial with $300 budget or get the course coupon from https://google.secure.force.com/GCPEDU/?cid=l%2B84fMTfZWqC15AyngIZ%2FqFKwf4gY7gYqC5j49%2FD2taEQH3R0q4AwMQd8IUvpTQ8/
+For billing, you can either start a free trial with $300 budget or get the course coupon (check BeachBoard instruction)

 You need a school email (@csulb.edu) to get the coupon.